-Make Ahead Cider and Sage Gravy ~ this upgraded no-drippings gravy is tailor made for cozy fall dinners, and it’ll be in our Thanksgiving gravy boat this year for sure!
+Make Ahead Cider and Sage Gravy is a no-drippings gravy tailor made for cozy fall dinners, and it’ll be in our Thanksgiving gravy boat this year for sure!

-make ahead gravy is the secret to stress-free holiday entertaining
+make ahead gravy is the secret to stress-free meals

 If your holidays are anything like ours, there’s nothing that causes more tension than the last minute gravy making.
 Any kitchen’s a stressful place to be minutes before a big holiday meal, but no one has a more nerve jangling job than the gravy maker.
 Or I guess I should say gravy makers, because there’s usually at least 2 or 3 hovering over the pan as it bubbles away on the stove.
 And of course there’s always a problem ~ why is it so pale, or lumpy, or greasy??
 Or the worst problem of all…there’s not enough!

-how to boost the flavor of no drippings gravy
+how I boost flavor in my no drippings gravy

-- Use a good quality chicken or beef broth.
+- I use a good quality chicken stock.

 - Often I’ll add a fortified dry wine like sherry, marsala or vermouth.
 In this case I use fresh apple cider.
 Hard cider would work well too.